sethvance26/Budget-Tracker/README.md

 When brought back online:

-  * This is to push
+  * This is to push to heroku

   * Offline entries should be added to tracker.